 Together, HIGR and MaxHIGR will lead to faster diagnostics, better quality of life, better treatments, and maybe even a cure.
 Learn more about MaxHIGR and the benefits of participating here.

 If you are the parent of a child with hyperinsulinism, you can participate in their behalf.
 If you are an adult with hyperinsulinism, you can participate for yourself.

 CHI has developed a patient-reported registry called the HI Global Registry (HIGR) to improve the understanding of HI, and advance research for better treatments and patient care.
 The registry consists of thirteen surveys made up of questions about the patient’s experience with HI over their lifetime.
 Additionally, MaxHIGR adds physicians’ information to increase HI research opportunities by complementing patient-reported responses in the registry.

-Patients and their legally authorized representatives will be able to participate in the HI Global Registry by registering online and consenting to participate in the study.
-After consenting, participants will be directed to take surveys where they will enter their information, which can then be viewed in visual graphs that integrate data from other patients.
+Patients and their legally authorized representatives can participate in HIGR by registering online and consenting to participate in the study.
+After consenting, participants are directed to take surveys where they will enter their information, which can then be viewed in visual graphs that integrate data from other patients.
 When registering, they can also select in the contact preferences section to learn more about clinical trials, and be notified by CHI when they meet eligibility criteria for a study.
-Participants will be able to join the registry from anywhere in the world, and they will be able to choose to withdraw at any time.
+Participants can join the registry from anywhere in the world, and they are able to choose to withdraw at any time.